VinayKumar1801/admin-dashboard/README.md

 # My App

-This is a sample app built with React and Material-UI.
+This is a sample dashboard app built with React and Material-UI.
 It showcases various components and features using dummy data.

 [![Screenshot-2023-07-17-171032.jpg](https://i.postimg.cc/zXSVDCDm/Screenshot-2023-07-17-171032.jpg)](https://postimg.cc/HVnpB773)